 Does Avi Support Multi-Tenant Solutions?

-Yes – the Avi Vantage Platform supports multi-tenancy.
-Within Avi Vantage a tenant, such as a business unit, can manage an isolated group of resources.
+Yes – the Avi Platform supports multi-tenancy.
+Within Avi a tenant, such as a business unit, can manage an isolated group of resources.
 Each tenant as a full set of controls, monitoring, visibility and reporting across those resources.

 - Control plane isolation only — Policies and application configuration are isolated between each tenant.
 This means there are no shared policies or configurations between tenants.
 The applications are provisioned using a common set of Avi Service Engine entities, so the engines are shared between tenants even though the policies implemented are unique.